-What are the symptoms of apps automatically deleting themselves?
+What are the symptoms of apps getting uninstalled automatically themselves?

 The most common symptom is that you can’t find shortcuts of these apps in the interface of the phone, it already disappears even you don’t intend to delete them.